oatmeaI/stax/readme.md

-# XXX: A Widget Library for Scriptable
+# Stax: A Widget Library for Scriptable

-XXX is a (very thin) abstraction over Scriptable's built-in widget API.
+Stax is a (very thin) abstraction over Scriptable's built-in widget API.
 It aims to provide a more declarative API, and allows you to create reusable components.

 ## Example